computer-geek64/rocket-league-client/README.md

 After modifying *settings.txt*, execute *Upload.py* to upload the data to the bot. *Upload.py* will prompt the user for a pre-defined password, so that the data is encrypted during transfer.
+It is critical that the password is entered correctly, otherwise it will encrypt the data with a different password, rendering the data unreadable.

+When an update is released for the repository, the update can be easily downloaded by executing *Update.py*.